 Through these methods, students will gain an appreciation of the collaborative (within institutions and as well among countries) nature of the sciences as well as the long-term spread and development of ideas.

-The program location is the University of Winchester in England.
-It is located centrally in the UK, making travel to a variety of locations for the weekly field trips accessible.
+The program location is the University of Aberdeen.
+Aberdeen is a thriving city of 200,000.
+With excellent museums, great concert venues, and a vibrant nightlife, the city offers something for everyone.
+And its location--on the coast, at the confluence of two rivers, and near the Cairngorm Mountains--guarantees both spectacular scenery and incredible opportunities for those who love the outdoors.
 Students will connect better to the concepts discussed in the class if they are able to visit the locations where key scientists discussed in the syllabus lived and worked.
-During guided excursions to nearby sites, we will arrange to have the guides connect the tour experience with topics relevant to our course: Differential Equations, Differential Geometry, General Relativity and Cosmology, the History and Philosophy of Science.
+During guided excursions, we will connect the tour experience with topics relevant to our course: Differential Geometry, General Relativity and Cosmology, the History and Philosophy of Science.